Universal Lattice Theory

 A charge with a greater angular velocity of spin is therefore more capable of exerting torque on other charges, than a charge with lower angular velocity.
 Voltage is a measure of this angular velocity of spin.
-Potential difference measures differences in spin velocity.
-When a wire is connected across a potential difference, what we think of as current is actually torque or spin being transmitted from one charge to the next along the wire, rather than any translational motion of the charges.
+When a wire is connected across a voltage, what we think of as current is actually torque or spin being transmitted from one charge to the next along the wire, rather than any translational motion of the charges.

 Macroscopic objects, being aggregates of multiple charges, behave similarly to individual charges, and can experience attraction, repulsion, and curl with other objects or aggregates of charge by the same mechanisms as individual charges.

 Click to view contributions to this section